 Have you ever witnessed someone offer one of these sayings to a person actively grieving or suffering?
 Recently, I witnessed someone say to a grieving person that his loved one was called home by God, that her death was meant to be and that it must have been her time.

 Please stop saying these things to people who are in pain.

 If you don’t know what to say, don’t say anything.
 Sit quietly.
 Keep your beliefs and sayings to yourself.
 This is not a time to make it easier for yourself by regurgitating these things.
 Even if you have experienced something similar, you can’t fully grasp what the other person is going through in that moment.

 I suffer with chronic depression.
 I take medication.
 I seek therapy with my therapist once a month or every other week during flare ups.
-Early in my recovery, I had bought where I disappeared from friends, isolated from loved ones and thought I might be fired from my job due to being so disconnected.
-I felt hopelessness and despair.
+I have had bought where I disappeared from friends, isolated from loved ones and thought I might be fired from my job due to being so disconnected.
+I have felt deep hopelessness.

 It’s important to remember that we can’t push our loved ones pain away.
 We especially can't do this so that we don’t suffer.
 Relieving suffering doesn’t work that way.

 We have to show up for our friends and loved ones.
 I mean really show up.
 We have to show up and get messy with them.
 We have to hunker down and take the ride with them.
 Brene Brown calls this leaning into the discomfort.
 We have to lean in and allow ourselves to be awkward, bumbling and vulnerable.

 If you are showing up and sharing suffering with a loved one, consider talking with a licensed therapist to help you navigate your feelings.
 Find a match that can help you unpack the way you are feeling as you aid your loved one recover and become stronger.
 It helps to have an outsider party help you evaluate your feelings.